Starship Titanic… I’ve tried a hundred different times to write about the game, but this time it’s going to work.

 Developed by The Digital Village and published by Simon & Schuster originally in 1998, Starship Titanic is first-person point and click puzzler written by Terry Jones and Douglas Adams.

-One the huge attractions of the game is that you’re able to converse with the various characters you meet during the story.
-You’re able to actually type in a question into your Personalized Electronic Thing and the robots in the game will do their best to answer you.
+One the huge attractions of the game is its conversation system.
+You’re able to actually type in a question into your Personalized Electronic Thing (PET) and the robots in the game will do their best to answer you.

 Much as I love the game it’s also really hard if you’ve never played it before, so here’s a quick walkthrough of the game from start to finish.